Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

 ![npm (tag)](https://img.shields.io/npm/v/@amplitude/experiment-react-native-client/beta)

 Install the Experiment JavaScript Client SDK.
-This library depends on `@react-native-async-storage/async-storage` which you'll also need to install.
+This library depends on `@react-native-async-storage/async-storage` which you also need to install.

 !!!info "Web and Expo Support"
     This SDK can be used for react-native apps built for web or built using [Expo](https://expo.dev/) (Expo Go not yet supported).